AsaCooperStickland/Spike_And_Slab/README.md

     spike_n_slab.py

-Uses Gibbs sampling to get sample from posterior with 'spike and slab priors'.
+Uses Gibbs sampling to get sample from posterior with 'spike and slab', or Gaussian priors.

     tests.py

-Does some data visualisation
+Does some data visualisation on a toy dataset, interpolating between errors with Gaussian processes and showing off some posteriors.
+Shows how spike and slab is probably the best model when you have a particular situation of multiple target variables that depend on the same features: further outlined below.

 # Intro